Language-Research-Technology/corpus-tools-farms-to-freeways/README.md

 These tools work on the resulting RO-Crate.

 ## Convert the metadata file from a plain-old crate to being a corpus

-Assuming there is a copy of the Farms to Freeways data in cloudstor.
+Assuming there is a copy of the Farms to Freeways data as exported from Omeka in cloudstor.

 -  Run the script.

     ```
     make repo
     ```

-## Making CSV file
+## Making CSV files from PDF transcripts

 This work has all been done and is not automated but here are notes about how it was done.